 - curators who have a full-time curatorial position in a public art gallery or artist-run centre

-- municipalities, universities and/or colleges (including private career colleges)
+- municipalities, universities and colleges (including private career colleges), commercial art galleries

 - organizations that receive a grant in the Public Art Galleries: Operating or Visual Arts: Artist-Run Centres and Organizations: Operating programs